 Students in this degree join us with a wide range of educational and professional experiences including commercial art jobs in graphic design, advertising, art production, film production, fashion, activism and community organizing.
 Most students hold a BFA or BA degree in fine art, art history, design in order to fulfill New York State certification requirements.
 Students are not required to have previous teaching experience but often come with summer camp, after school, teaching artist, or tutoring experience.

 Course work in the initial certification degree is designed for students who wish to pursue graduate-level training and initial certification.
 Our students go on to teach in public, private, charter, and independent schools in the US as well as internationally.
 Many teach in museum education or not-for-profit and community-based organizations and well as serving other educational roles such as curriculum consultants and on curatorial projects.
 Some pursue further study in PhD or EdD programs.

-Currently all candidates seeking certification in Visual Arts, All Grades (PreK–12) are required to take the following exams: Educating All Students (EAS), Visual Arts Content Specialty Test, and edTPA.
+Currently, all candidates seeking certification in Visual Arts, All Grades (PreK–12) are required to take the following exams: Educating All Students (EAS) and Visual Arts Content Specialty Test.
 Scores must be submitted to the New York State Education Department before it will consider issuing a certificate to teach in public schools in New York State.
 Learn more about teacher certification.